 That they may all be one is the motto of the United Church of Christ.
 Our denomination was created when several denominations joined together as one in 1957, and this motto reflects the spirit of unity on which we are based.
 It also points towards a future where the divisions of the body of Christ are healed.
 We are a united church, and we are a uniting church.

-In essentials unity, in non-essentials diversity, in all things charity.
+In essentials, unity; in non-essentials, liberty; in all things, charity.

 The unity that we seek is not about the uncritical acceptance of all points of view.
 It also isn’t about maintaining a rigid dogma.
 We seek to be in an ongoing and loving conversation about which aspects of our life together demand our total agreement and which aspects give us the freedom of diversity.